 He noted that IPMAN was prompted to slash N5 from the N145 official petroleum pump price in a bid to motivate Nigerians to return to vote again on February 23.

-“We urged all our members across Nigeria to immediately reduce the price of petroleum pump price from N145 to N140.“This is because of the political situation in the country, following INEC’s sudden postponement of presidential and National Assembly elections after Nigerians were fully prepared.
-“We are all aware how Nigerians traveled to different destinations across the country in order to exercise their civic duty, unfortunately, they heard a sad news of postponement of the polls.
-“We consider this situation to reduce the pump price in order to ease their suffering, and to also motivate them to travel again to exercise their franchise on February 23,” said Mr Okworonkwo The president therefore urged his members nationwide to immediately implement the directive.
+“We urged all our members across Nigeria to immediately reduce the price of petroleum pump price from N145 to N140.“This is because of the political situation in the country, following INEC’s sudden postponement of presidential and National Assembly elections after Nigerians were fully prepared.“We are all aware how Nigerians traveled to different destinations across the country in order to exercise their civic duty, unfortunately, they heard a sad news of postponement of the polls.

 Mr Okworonkwo also said IPMAN’s decision to reduce the petroleum pump price followed President Muhammadu Buhari’s concern over the election postponement.